jinujayachandran/jinujayachandran.github.io/ay2025-26-ucest105-atp.md

 ## 📘 UCEST105 – Algorithmic Thinking with Python

 Welcome to the course page for **UCEST105 – Algorithmic Thinking with Python**.
-Here you’ll find all essential resources, class information, labsheets, and evaluation details.
+Here you’ll find all essential resources, class information, labsheets, projects, and evaluation details.

 ---